Frequently Asked Questions

 A: Our devices come packed with all the necessary apps for Live TV and Sports, and Movies and TV Shows on demand.
 Please note however, Canada Cord Cutters does not host any content.
 We are professional Streaming experts and retailers.

-When you receive your device, call us for a one on one orientation session!
+When you receive your device, contact us for a one on one orientation session!
 This usually takes half an hour or so, and gives you all the information you need to know how to use your device.

 Q: Can I watch Live TV and Live Sports with your setup?